ZeusWPI/hydra/README.md

 This application was developed by [Zeus WPI](http://zeus.ugent.be), the computer science working group.
 Please contact [hydra@zeus.ugent.be](mailto:hydra@zeus.ugent.be) with any questions.

+# This repo only contains up-to-date scraper code, not for the applications

+Links to the [Android repo](https://github.com/ZeusWPI/hydra-android) and the [iOS repo](https://github.com/ZeusWPI/hydra-iOS).

 ## Resto API

 The scraper pulls the menu from the UGent website and parses into a workable json format.
 The current API is located at http://zeus.ugent.be/hydra/api/1.0/resto.
 The number at the end of the URL indicates the version of the API.
 Currently the API is at version 1.0